Skip to main content

 Catchment Area

-Catchment Areas show how far people can travel within a certain travel time or distance, using one or more modes of transport.
+Catchment Areas show how far people can travel within a certain travel time or distance, using one or more transport modes.

 1. Explanation

-Based on the specified starting point(s), maximum travel time or distance, and mode(s) of transport, Catchment Areas visualize the extent of accessibility.
-This is calculated using real-world data and provides useful insights into the quality, density, and extensiveness of an area's transport network.
+Based on specified starting point(s), maximum travel time or distance, and transport mode(s), Catchment Areas visualize accessibility extent using real-world data.
+This provides insights into transport network quality, density, and extensiveness.

 info